arialhamed/arialhamed/README.md

 ### About Me
 - Currently in full-time employment with Micron

+- Currently taking a (part-time) Bachelor's Degree in Electrical & Electronics Engineering in Singapore's Institute of Technology

 - Has a Diploma in Information Technology, with credits in machine data & operational analysis intelligence

-- Currently taking a Bachelor's Degree in Electrical & Electronics Engineering in Singapore's Institute of Technology

 <!-- - Used to pick up learning economics & market analysis via Bloomberg for Education's course on [Bloomberg Market Concepts](https://portal.bloombergforeducation.com) -->